 PermitZIP offers both paid and unpaid internships.
 The internship begins as a full-time, summer-long or winter-long position.
 After the summer phase of the program, you will be able to work as a paid employee, remotely, part-time, and during your semesters at your convenience.

 You are free to work full-time weeks during your breaks and future summers, but that is not a requirement.
 We prefer you focus on your schoolwork as your first priority.

 What will I do?

 The specifics of the engineering practiced will depend on your discipline.
-Some examples of skills include performing load calculations, selecting equipment, interpreting code, studying building envelop, performing lighting calculations, and fault current calculations.
+Some examples of skills include performing load calculations, selecting equipment, interpreting code, studying building envelopes, or performing lighting and fault current calculations.